cisco-open/ndfc-roles/roles/ndfc_vrf_list_by_fabric_rest/README.md

 Retrieve list of VRFs in fabric ``fabric_name``

-Returns JSON object ``info`` which will be a list of switch dictionaries if the GET request succeeded, or an empty list if the GET request failed.
+Returns JSON object ``info`` which will be a list of vrf dictionaries if the GET request succeeded, or an empty list if the GET request failed.

 ### Role Variables